-Part A: My Perspectives Paper (30%)
+Part A - My Perspectives Paper (30%)

-Part A of this assignment could be completed after you have finished Module 5, but you may wish to complete module 6 before completing the assignment.
+Part A of this assignment could be completed after you have finished Module 5, but you may wish to complete Module 6 before completing the assignment.
 If this is the case, you will have to complete the modules more quickly than the suggested schedule included later in this course outline.

 Your journal entries and responses to critical thinking activities in the modules will be valuable as you explore your perspectives on the ideas in Modules 1 through 5 (or 6).
-You are encouraged to articulate and then analyze your ideas from a variety of perspectives:
+You are encouraged to articulate and then analyze your ideas from a variety of perspectives (sometimes your perspectives as a person are not fundamentally different from those as a community member, so combine these two perspectives):